 Brownridge, D. A. (2008).
-Understanding the elevated risk of partner violence against Aboriginal women: A comparison of two nationally representative surveys in Canada.
+Understanding the elevated risk of

+A Culture of Violence and Silence in Remote Canada: Impacts on Service Delivery to Address Intimate Partner Violence | 203 partner violence against Aboriginal women: A comparison of two nationally representative surveys in Canada.
 Journal of Family Violence, 23, 353-367.